Why Trust OMD?

 3. Connect with favorites

-CUNY SPS’ MA in Psychology is a 36-credit fully online program with flexible scheduling.
-Students choose a specialization in Industrial/Organizational Psychology or Developmental Psychology, gaining a broad foundation in research and core psychological principles.
-Courses are asynchronous, allowing learners to study from anywhere on their own schedule.
-The curriculum emphasizes research skills and ethical standards, culminating in a capstone project.
+CUNY SPS’ 36-credit MA is fully online with flexible, asynchronous scheduling.
+Students choose a specialization in Industrial/Organizational Psychology or Developmental Psychology, building a broad foundation in research methods and core psychological principles.
+The curriculum culminates in a capstone project.

 Admissions Requirements: